farmsmart/farmsmart-poc/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.io/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Firebase

+You will need to get the google-services.json file from [Firebase] (https://console.firebase.google.com/project/farmsmart-a0707/settings/general/android:amido.farmsmart)
+Copy the file to /android/app/ folder